top of page

 Screenshot 2024-10-04 at 2.46.15 PM.png

-Coauthoring a guest essay for The New York Times with Mark Bittman,
+New York Times guest essay with Mark Bittman

 2024 U.S. Department of State